idle-meerkat/sdevwiki-fork/STP-Configuration.md

 ## STP (802.1D) Configuration
-To enable STP on a bridge by run the following command:
+To enable STP on a bridge, run the following command:
 `$ ip link set dev br0 type bridge stp_state 1`
 By default, STP is disabled.
 To disable STP on the bridge set `stp_state` to “0”.